 This is the most expensive of the traditional six foot vinyl privacy fences that we typically install.
 For whatever reason, the darker the color of the fence, the more the fence costs from the manufacturer.
 Dozens of other colors exist, but they are all going to be more expensive than this.
 Unfortunately, this color is actually sold out until summer 2021.
-However, based on its popularity, we have a feeling this will be available again sooner than what the manufacturer is telling us.
 The above picture is of an install we did off Hudson Rd in Greenville.
 It turned out really nice!

 Vinyl Split Rail and Farm Fence

 These BlacklineHP fences come in several different styles and varieties.

 The photo above isn’t from one of our installs, but this is a fence we can get right now.
 The white version of this fence is about half as expensive.
 There is a reason most large properties choose a vinyl split rail fence to define their boundary.
 They are affordable and there is essentially no maintenance.
 Definitely get a price from us if you are considering something like this.
 You will be pleased with the cost and product.

 Notice how the post caps dress up this fence we installed near Paris Mountain.

 Here’s a cool little straight top picket we did in Forrester Woods in Greenville.

 This is technically considered a privacy fence, but it is a good example of an open top scallop.

 We installed this on Main St in Brevard, NC.
 These fences really change the feel of a yard.